-We will plan staffing so that patients in Flow 1 are treated separately from other patients so that there are no delays for these patients.
-The department will provide the following;
+We will plan staffing so that patients in Flow 1 are treated seperatly from other patients so that there are no delays for these patients.
+The department will provide the following:

-- We will test models for the most effective use of Emergency Nurse Practitioners including ensuring that hours of work match demand.
-We will test the benefits of additional Emergency Nurse Practitioners, particularly on the days of greatest predicted activity.
-We will ensure that the outcomes of these tests are implemented. - Increase medical cover from 12 midnight to 3am on the 4 busiest days of the week, where possible. - Identify separate areas to treat Flow 1 patients to avoid delays due to cubicle capacity
+- Additional Emergency Nurse Practitioner later in the day or overnight on the 4 busiest days of the week.
+We will test the most suitable working hours for these staff - Increase medical cover from 12 midnight to 3am on the 4 busiest days of the - Identify separate areas to treat Flow 1 patients to avoid delays due to cubicle capacity